Saudi-US

 Saudi

 all the allegations of Extremism and Wahhabism by Iran.
-Also, this meet was
+Also, this meeting was much needed to dispel the image of Sunni Islam as the enemy of the

 West.

-Saudi Arabia, all this while was mute and expected that the relations between
+Oil-rich Saudi Arabia, all this while, remained silent and expected that relations between the two close nations would improve, but it proved futile.

 This